michaelsprintson/hoMErecipes/README.md

 3. Start the server with ```python3 main.py```

 ## Team
-Home Recipes was created by Timothy Goh (tGoh98), Michael Sprintson (michaelsprintson), Camsy Huang, and Christina Zhou for UTSA's hackathon, RowdyHack.
+Home Recipes was created by Timothy Goh (tGoh98), Michael Sprintson (michaelsprintson & firemike0), Camsy Huang, and Christina Zhou for UTSA's hackathon, RowdyHack.
 Read more about it in the [Devpost](https://devpost.com/software/homerecipes).